UK still plans in-person 'last chance' COP26 climate summit

 Scientists say any increases beyond that will trigger uncontrollable climate change.

 It is also "our best chance of building a brighter future.
-A future of green jobs and cleaner air", he added
+A future of green jobs and cleaner air", Sharma added

-The COP26 head warned the world was still not on track to limit warming to 2 degress Celsius, let alone 1.5 2 degress Celsius, which was the figure agreed in the Paris agreement.
+The COP26 head warned the world was still not on track to limit warming to 2 degrees Celsius, let alone 1.5 degrees Celsius, which was the figure agreed in the Paris agreement.

-That deal, struck more than five years ago, committed nations to resubmit their emissions cutting plans - known as NDCs - every five years with enhanced green ambition.
+That deal committed nations to resubmit their emissions cutting plans - known as NDCs - every five years with enhanced green ambition.

 Yet many of the largest emitters have so far failed to do so and countries have not even agreed on a unified rulebook governing how the Paris agreement works in practice.

-The UN says that emissions must fall nearly 8 per cent annually to keep 1.5 2 degress Celsius in play - equivalent to the emissions saved during the pandemic every single year through 2030.
+The UN says that emissions must fall nearly eight percent annually to keep 1.5 degrees Celsius in play - equivalent to the emissions saved during the pandemic every single year through 2030.

-Sharma said he had asked his daughters what message he should send to leaders taking part in the talks.

-"Their response was simple: 'Please, tell them to pick the planet'," he added.

-Adapting natural habitats to cope with the impacts of climate change and "mobilising climate finance" will be among the priorities in November, Sharma said.
+Sharma noted all G7 nations now have 2030 emissions reduction targets, aligned with 2050 net zero aims, but conceded "there is much, much more to be done".

-Friday's speech had a particular focus on the world's reliance on coal.

-"The days of coal providing the cheapest form of power are in the past," Sharma warned.
+Friday's speech had a particular focus on the world's reliance on coal, with Sharma arguing its days as the cheapest form of power were over.

-"The coal business is, as the UN Secretary General has said, going up in smoke.
-It's old technology.

 Plans were put on hold, despite initial approval, while environmentalists were furious for ministers indicating it could license new North Sea oil and gas drilling.